NotASentientTomato/monium/keyboardlayout/README.md

 # Layout objectives
-- keep common OS and app keys (c (copy), v (paste), d (duplicate), s (save), z (undo) on the left keyboard so when using GUI apps the right hand do not need to leave the mouse.
+- Keep common OS and app keys (c (copy), v (paste), d (duplicate), s (save), z (undo) on the left keyboard so when using GUI apps the right hand do not need to leave the mouse.
-- get 'h' 'l' 'k' 'j' on the left keyboard to move between windows in MangoWC without taking the right hand from the mouse.
+- Get 'h' 'l' 'k' 'j' on the left keyboard to move between windows in MangoWC without taking the right hand from the mouse.
-- maintaining a somewhat sane layout for VIM/Helix motions
+- Maintain a somewhat sane layout for VIM/Helix motions
-- minimize 5th and 6th colomns to minimize seqential index finger travel over the 4th to 5th, etc.
+- Minimize 5th and 6th colomns to minimize seqential index finger travel over the 4th to 5th, etc.
-- rolls
+- Rolls

 # Reasons to hate the Monium layouts
 - if you are coming from querty or similar, you will find you use your pinky and ring finger more, and this might be uncomfortable.
-- e-y movement is horrible.
+- 'e-y' movement is horrible.

 # Observations
 Monium_v was designed after Cyanophage's Playground scoring system to see how low I could take the layout I already was working on.